+Students with Disability-ADA

-Students with Disability-ADADisability services are available to assist students who request such services and have a documented disability.
-TCL offers direct services as well as referrals to the Commission of the Blind, Vocational Rehabilitation and other community resources.
+Commission of the Blind, Vocational Rehabilitation and other community resources.
 To ensure the quality and availability of services, the College requests that students with disabilities notify the ADA Coordinator of any necessary accommodations at least 30 working days prior to the first day of class, if possible.

 Transfer A transfer student is one who has previously earned college credit from an accredited post-secondary or higher education institution.
+Official college transcripts must be submitted to the Enrollment Services office for transfer status.

 Transient A transient student is one who is enrolled at another post-secondary or higher education institution and takes classes at TCL for the purpose of transferring credits back to the other institution.
 Students should contact the Financial Aid office at their home institution to determine aid eligibility.
 Transient students are not eligible for financial aid.
+It is recommended that a transient form is obtained from the home institution.

-Veteran A veteran is a member of the Armed Forces as defined by the Veterans
+Veteran A veteran was a member of the Armed Forces as defined by the Veterans